And third hour now up and running on the Rush Limbaugh program.

 Right.

-And I think that the people who actually uh govern the government are the voters of the country.
+And I think that the people who actually govern the government are the voters of the country.

 We the people.

-As this economic downturn continues, the deficit goes up, and the deficit is not the problem, it's total government spending that's a problem, no matter how it's financed.
+It's total government spending that's a problem, no matter how it's financed.

-But the deficit goes up, let's say, uh, to one point eight percent of GDP instead of just one point two percent.
+But the deficit goes up, let's say, to 1.8% of GDP instead of just 1.2%.

-But do you think there's a possibility in your John McCain supporting heart out there, uh, Richard, that he's going to reach across the aisle and cut a deficit reduction deal with the majority party, the Democrats in Congress, which will include tax increases, of course, only on those who can afford them.
+But do you think there's a possibility in your John McCain supporting heart out there, Richard, that he's going to reach across the aisle and cut a deficit reduction deal with the majority party, the Democrats in Congress, which will include tax increases, of course, only on those who can afford them?

 He's already admitted that's his shortfall.

-Well, why doesn't he support we're supposed to support John McCain.
+Well, why doesn't he support ⁇ we're supposed to support John McCain.

 At what point does he reach out to conservatives?

-Well when does John McCain back us?
+Well, when does John McCain back us?

-When does he reach across the aisle to say to conservatives you know what some of the points you made are pretty good.
+When does he reach across the aisle to say to conservatives, you know what, some of the points you made are pretty good.

-I probably shouldn't have gone down this road with with McCain Kennedy McCain Lieberman, the global warming legislation which I support support and it's going to be a massive tax on the economy.
+McCain Lieberman, the global warming legislation, which I support and is going to be a massive tax on the economy, I'm going to rethink that.

-I'm gonna reach out to conservatives.
+I'm going to reach out to conservatives.

 Does he have any obligation to do that?

-The strategy is he's got the nomination he really doesn't need the conservatives because of quite frankly people like you are going to vote for him regardless.
+He really doesn't need the conservatives because, quite frankly, people like you are going to vote for him regardless.

-You're gonna hear more environmental talk.
+You're going to hear more environmental talk.

-And he had a a quote a couple of years ago that said look the era of small government is over.
+And he had a quote a couple of years ago.

 We need to do things.

-We need to handle health care and the environment and education we need to have our version of government.
+We need to handle health care and the environment and education.

-Can you see the irony in what you're saying, my friend you're saying we have an obligation now to get behind the standard bearer no matter whether we agree with him or not.
+You're saying we have an obligation now to get behind the standard-bearer, no matter whether we agree with him or not.

-Well haven't we done that?
+Well, haven't we done that?

-We've always been told the the right which is now considered a problem within the GOP, you need to get behind the standard bearer, you need to get behind the Republican establishment.
+We've always been told the right, which is now considered a problem within the GOP, you need to get behind the standard bearer.

 So we did it.